 It can be a personal story or someone else's; it does not matter.
 Mostly, anecdote hooks are a bit longer compared to other essay hooks.

-Expert Tip: Consider the type of writing, either formal or informal, and then write the best story hook.
-Anecdotes work well with the narrative and descriptive essays.
-You can have a funny opening, and it will tickle grades out of your stingy professor.
+Expert Tip: Consider the type of writing, formal or informal, and write the best story hook.
+Anecdotes work well with narrative and descriptive essays.
+You can have a funny opening that will tickle grades out of your stingy professor.
 Make the anecdote straightforward.

 Examples: